X4/krit/README.md

   <img src="docs/assets/fig1.gif" height="275" />
 </p>

 We also get valid *inverted trees* by going in the opposite direction, from nodes to their parents!
-This property is used by Grit to propagate changes made at the lower levels all the way up to the roots.
+This property is used by Krit to propagate changes made at the lower levels all the way up to the roots.

 ### States

-At any given time, a Grit task is said to be in one of the three states:
+At any given time, a Krit task is said to be in one of the three states:

 1. `[ ]` *inactive* — task is yet to be completed
 2. `[~]` *in progress* — some of the subtasks have been completed